 Government regulation significantly affects the ownership and operation of our vessels.
-We are subject to international conventions, national, state and local laws and regulations in force in the countries in which our vessels may operate or are registered.
+We are subject to international conventions and treaties, national, state and local laws and regulations in force in the countries in which our vessels may operate or are registered relating to safety and health and environmental protection including the storage, handling, emission, transportation and discharge of hazardous and non-hazardous materials, and the remediation of contamination and liability for damage to natural resources.
+Compliance with such laws, regulations and other requirements entails significant expense, including vessel modifications and implementation of certain operating procedures.